tosaken1116/Plesiosaurus/README.md

 We offer, two official plugins are available:

-## 🦖 Configurations - It's a tiny step before you go ahead!
+## 🦖 Configurations - It's a tiny little step before you go ahead!

 - Simply add `"resolvePackageJsonExports": false,` in `compilerOptions` in `tsconfig.json` property like this: